 A lot of portable speakers claim to be rugged, to bear the brunt of the elements and laugh at getting wet.
 They also tend to cut back on the quality of the audio in order to project this point of view in their outer shell.
 The results is an impressive chassis and poor sound.
-NudeAudio strips away all the unnecessary glitter and lets the Super-M Bluetooth Speaker speak for itself.
+NudeAudio strips away all the unnecessary glitter and lets one of the best Bluetooth speaker, the Super-M speaks for itself.
 And what this $99 Bluetooth speaker does is provide good sound.

 Let’s get the basics out of the way fast.
 The casing enclosing the speakers is moderately sized, about the size of a “phablet” and has a built in corded grip and employs a rounded shaped and a silicone sleeve to keep the interior free from impacts and the shock reaction that results.
 Waterproof, the Super-M goes the distance because it’s also sand and snow resistant as well.
 This means taking it to the beach or on a ski trip doesn’t turn it into a brick.
 Controls are simple, being power, BT sync and Volume Up/Down with all these located at the top.
 Also, as should be obvious, they’re just as shockproof and weather resistant as everything else is (or what would be the point)?
 That also includes the USB socket which is where the internal battery will be getting its charge and which is behind a rubber “stopper” that also conceals a mini-jack input.